mbed-Infineon-XMC/FLASH-Example/README.md

 # FLASH Example

-The following guide describes how you can save data into the FLASH memory.
+The following guide describes how you can write data into flash memory.
-FLASH sector 11 (257 kByte) can be used therefore.
+Flash sector 11 (257 kByte) is used therefore.

 > NOTE!
 Not use FLASH if code size segment >= 786.432 kByte.
 Risk to overwrite code segment.